diversable/maurice/README.md

 => _update all packages if the 'package_name' is not provided, or update specific package in local environment if 'package_name' is given_

 ---

-Some helpful workflow shortcuts with the `gsn` (Gaston) CLI are:

-- create an environment with default files & folders in the current working directory: `gsn new` or `gsn new env`

-- Get the status of packages in your environment:
-`gsn pkg ls` or `gsn p st` (or `gsn pkg status` if you like typing)

-- Install a package in the local environment:
-  `gsn p i <package_name>` or `gsn p add <package_name>` (ie. gaston package install | add package)

-- Start VSCode in the current directory and start the julia repl for interactive work on the side: `gsn jl edit` or `gsn j ed` (NB: currently, VSCode must already be installed for this command to work)

-- Start a Pluto Notebook:
-  `gsn jl pluto` or `gsn j p`

----

 Building from source: